 Got a birthday party to plan for a kid with a cold-weather birthday?
 We’re here to help get those creative juices flowing with ideas for kids who like to bake or play sports, and everything in between.
-We even have parties that come to you!
+We even have parties that bring the fun to you!
 Read on to get the planning started.

 For Those in Constant Motion